-May be used for any services or devices, including non-covered items like dental implants or sunglasses, or for copayments and coinsurance out-of-pocket expenses for a combination of dental, hearing and vision services and items.
-You pay the amount that exceeds this allowance.
+May be used for any services or devices, including non-covered items like dental implants or sunglasses, or for copayments and coinsurance

 May be used at any location

 - Combined over-the-counter and food and produce allowance: - OTC items may be purchased through the catalog or at certain retail stores. - Restrictions apply.